Foraminotomy procedure explained by Chairman, Department of Surgery, Michael C. Weiss, D.O., FAOAO

-Get more information from orthopedic spine surgeon, Dr. Michael Weiss, as he explains the process of a foraminotomy, as well as what spine conditions it treats.
+Get more information from orthopedic spine surgeon, Chairman Weiss, as he explains the process of a foraminotomy, as well as what spine conditions it treats.

 At Laser Spine Institute, surgeons perform a procedure called a foraminotomy using an endoscopic approach that requires no hospitalization.